chef-boneyard/chef-client/README.md

 Requirements
 ============

-Chef 0.10.10 and Ohai 0.6.12 are required due to the use of `platform_family`.
+Chef 0.10.10 or greater and Ohai 0.6.12 or greater are required due to the use of `platform_family`.

 Platforms